rails/rails/guides/source/action_controller_overview.md

 ### The `response` Object

-The response object is not usually used directly, but is built up during the execution of the action and rendering of the data that is being sent back to the user, but sometimes - like in an after filter - it can be useful to access the response directly.
+The response object is not usually used directly, but is built up during the execution of the action and rendering of the data that is being sent back to the user, but sometimes - like in an after callback - it can be useful to access the response directly.
 Some of these accessor methods also have setters, allowing you to change their values.
 To get a full list of the available methods, refer to the [Rails API documentation](http://api.rubyonrails.org/classes/ActionDispatch/Response.html) and [Rack Documentation](http://www.rubydoc.info/github/rack/rack/Rack/Response).

 | Property of `response` | Purpose                                                                                             |
 | ---------------------- | --------------------------------------------------------------------------------------------------- |